 In recent years, cable television has broadcast Music City’s stars and music to the world.
 CMT and GAC have taken country music to a new level of acclaim and recognition.
 The gospel music series hosted by Nashville’s Bobby Jones on Black Entertainment Television was cable’s longest-running program.
 Bobby Jones Gospel came to an end in 2017 after 37 successful years.

-And now on CMT and in its 5th season, the Nashville TV show is filmed right here in Music City and has achieved worldwide popularity.
-Several well-known Nashville restaurants, landmarks, venues, fashions, and art pieces can be seen featured on the show.
+And now on CMT and in its 5th season, the Nashville TV show was filmed right here in Music City and achieved worldwide popularity.
+Several well-known Nashville restaurants, landmarks, venues, fashions, and art pieces are seen featured on the show.